-- (1) Having reviewed all of the material, I am satisfied that this application for an online packaged liquor licence is unlikely to result in any significant increase in alcohol-related harms in the local community. - (2) The sale of liquor will be limited to by means of taking orders over the telephone or by facsimile or mail order, or through an internet site. - (3) The proposed licensed area is an office room within an industrial area at which online orders will be received and processed. - (4) The licence will be exercised in accordance with the RSA practices provided to the Authority. - (5) I am satisfied that the applicant has provided consent to imposing the conditions contained in the licence document. - (6) I am satisfied that the statutory advertising requirements have been met.
+- (1) Having reviewed all of the material, I am satisfied that this application for an online packaged liquor licence is unlikely to result in any significant increase in alcohol-related harms in the local community. - (2) The sale of liquor will be limited to by means of taking orders over the telephone or by facsimile or mail order, or through an internet site. - (3) The proposed licensed area is an office room within long established winery with existing cellar door and restaurant licenses at which online orders will be received and processed. - (4) I am satisfied that the applicant has provided consent to imposing the conditions contained in the licence document. - (5) I am satisfied that the statutory advertising requirements have been met. - (6) I am satisfied that the proposed licensee has completed the relevant licensee/approved manager tiered industry training as per legislative requirements.